motion/orbit/notes/next-nate.md

 Second, we'd have an idea of the props they accept so we can know if we can compile away.

-But back to the question, how does an Icon thats a child of a Button automatically receive the colors and such, even if its set through props?

-??????? hard need to think over more

 basically you could go all "full optimizing compiler" in a sense, not crazy advanced but pretty damn advanced, you could do this:

 <Theme theme={{ buttonGlint: true }}>